What are the Objectives of an Audit?

 - Financial Statements are prepared basis number of judgments depending on such elements, which may vary.

-- Audit of Books of Accounts may not be fully reliable as the evidence provided by the management.
+- Audit of Books of Accounts may not be entirely reliable as the evidence provided by the management.

-- Audited Financial statements may not provide a true and fair view and exact position if the auditor takes faulty judgment/ Decision/ Opinion.
+- Audited Financial statements may not provide an accurate and fair view and exact position if the auditor takes faulty judgment/ Decision/ Opinion.

-- Auditor can’t expert in all the verticals of the entity, he should believe upon a judgment of other experts like Valuers, Lawyers.
+- Auditor can’t be an expert in all the verticals of the entity, he should believe upon a judgment of other experts like Valuers, Lawyers.

 - There are some entities that can’t bear the expenses of the audit.

 Important Points to Note

-- The target of audit objective is to form and express of True and fair view of financial statements and audit is performed to get assurance that Financial Statements are free from all material misstatement.
+- The target of the audit objective is to form and express of True and fair view of financial statements, and audit is performed to get assurance that Financial Statements are free from all material misstatement.

 - To check that Financial Statements are prepared as per accounting guidelines and reporting frameworks (IFRS) by the management.